build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

     \\%USERDOMAIN%\SYSVOL\%USERDOMAIN%\Policies\PolicyDefinitions\en-US
     ```

-    Follow this [guide](https://learn.microsoft.com/en-us/fslogix/how-to-use-group-policy-templates) for if you need more information on the step 4.1
+    Follow this [guide](https://learn.microsoft.com/en-us/fslogix/how-to-use-group-policy-templates) if you need more information on step 4.1

 1. Create a GPO to be linked to the Amazon AppStream 2.0 computer objects.
 Edit the GPO and enter the settings: